ProfCupcake/CUPLIB/Simple Spectator/README.md

 * Alternate Initiations
 	* upon death (can be permanent or temporary)
 	* arbitrarily callable function
-* Handling situations
-	* I think that's basically the only situation that needs to be handled... right?
-Right?
-Right.
 * View modes
 	* Standard third-person (Might be possible already - test this)
 	* Scripted third-person (to override difficulty setting restrictions)